gauravgupta2002/gauravgupta2002/README.md

 Skills: C / C++ / Competitive Programming / Android Development / Core Java / Data Structures & Algorithms

 - 🔭 I’m currently working in Biz2Credit as Associate Data Engineer.
-- 🌱 I’m currently honing the AWS skills.
+- 🌱 I’m currently honing the AWS skills and have became effeficien in Power BI
 - 👯 Would be great to collaborate on Projects on Cloud or Android.
 - 📫 How to reach me: gauravgupta200222@gmail.com
 - ⚡ Fun fact: I'm good at Cricket and a Music Lover